0xEE00/help/Adriatic/PostponedVAT.md

 # How To: Post documents with VAT Date that is different than Posting Date

 This topic describes how to post documents for VAT Date in different period.
+When posting standard there is no possibility to post VAT Entry in different period than is entered in Posting Date.

 ## Assisted Setup